colons/instant-coverage/README.md

 ### Write your own tests

-`InstantCoverageMixin` provides an `instant_responses` method that returns a dictionary of responses and exceptions, keyed by URL.
+`InstantCoverageMixin` provides an `instant_responses` method that returns a dictionary of responses keyed by URL.
 Test methods you write should iterate across that.
 Have a look at [the optional mixins][optional] for some examples.

 ### Test under different circumstances